akhilsonga/CricketAPI/README.md

 ### Getting Full Career of a Cricketer
 - The url for getting the full career of a cricketer is http://drexel123.pythonanywhere.com/cricketer_fcareer?name={ Some name of the cricketer }&required=' list of required statistics '.
 The parameters to be passed is *"name and required"*
+- Here is name is the name of the cricketer and the required field is the list of all the career statistics you needd for a particular crickert.
+This list will vary based on the cricketer you can check the availabel links of any cricketer in the ESPNcricinfo website.
+For example teh list of all teh required career statistics of MS Dhoni will available at https://www.espncricinfo.com/player/ms-dhoni-28081/bowling-batting-stats.
+User can pass any number available headings from this page.

 Ex:- http://drexel123.pythonanywhere.com/cricketer_fcareer?name=dhoni&required=all.